 Cindy Price-Hagwood, Education Coordinator, joined CIA in May 2022.
 A member of the talented Price family, she develops community and school workshops based on annual themes.
 “My name is Kaayi.
 I am called Cindy in English.
 I am of the Kaagwaantaan, Eagle/Wolf moiety.
 Our clan house is called Eagles’ Nest House.
 I am a child of the Gaanaxteidi Xi’xch’I Hit, Raven/Frog House.
 I was born and raised in Lkoot Aani, land of the Chilkoots.
 I live in Deishu, called Haines on maps.
 Being around the culture and the people who work here has rounded the corners of who I am.
 I am creating events that teach our people skills and the cultural understanding of who we are and where we came from.
 It is in our DNA.
 Seeing the investment in our culture and the revitalization has been inspiring.
 Getting people engaged and excited about their indigenous heritage, being a small part of a bigger grassroots movement, is humbling.
 Gunalchéesh to the elders who came before me, making the way.”

 Marsha Hotch was hired in September 2022 as Language Project Manager.
 She is a fluent Tlingit birth speaker and has been at the forefront of Tlingit language revitalization work for nearly 20 years.

-Jessie Morgan is the part-time Language Apprentice, bulding her language skills through one-on-one work with Marsha Hotch as well as assisting with language classes and activities.
+We are looking for a Language Apprentice interested in building their language skills through one-on-one work with Marsha Hotch as well as assisting with language classes and activities.

-Aurora Alten-Huber, Resilient Alaska Youth AmeriCorps member, is serving with CIA for the next 11 months.
-She will provide regular activities, programming, and support for youth ages 10-18.
-She is excited to give back to the community that has been her home for eight years.
+Aurora Alten-Huber, Resilient Alaska Youth AmeriCorps member, is serving with CIA until August 30, 2023.
+She provides regular activities, programming, and support for youth ages 10-18.
+She has developed children’s activities for the Language Classes.
+She is excited to give back to the community that has been her home for nine years.